Saturday, August 27, 2011

 Shapi of Sikkim: Our legacy - i

 Shapi, the so-called living fossil, has been an exciting subject matter for me since it was first documented in Sikkim some seventy years back.
-I was looking for information on Shapi for the last couple of years but with small success.
+I have been looking for information on Shapi for the last couple of years but with little success.

 Very little has been written about this rare animal that is regarded as older than deer, goat, and sheep.
 Considered a rare species and one of the most precious assets of Sikkim, this mammal was first discovered by Ernst Schäfer, a German doctor, on an expedition in 1938 in Fimphu, North Sikkim.

-I should not forget Margreth Paech from Germany with whom I had an exchange of emails about the discovery of Shapi made by the German Expedition team led by Ernst Schaefer in 1938.
-She was generous enough to help me in my research by sending photographs of Shapi from the German Archives related to the Ernst Schäfer Expedition which helped me take a glimpse of that historic discovery.
-I looked on the internet for information about Shapi but on the internet, too little is written, until I came across the original video clip of the Ernst Schaefer 1938 Expedition that was uploaded on YouTube.
+I should not forget Margreth Paech from Germany, with whom I had an exchange of emails about the discovery of Shapi made by the German Expedition team led by Ernst Schaefer in 1938.
+She was generous enough to help me in my research by sending photographs of Shapi from the German Archives related to the Ernst Schäfer Expedition, which helped me take a glimpse of that historic discovery.
+I looked on the internet for information about Shapi.
+Still, on the internet, too little was written until I came across the original video clip of the Ernst Schaefer 1938 Expedition that was uploaded on YouTube.

-Down to Earth, an environment magazine in its January 1988 issue mentions this mammal in a small article where it refers to Shapi as an ancient genus.
+Down to Earth, an environment magazine, in its January 1988 issue, mentions this mammal in a small article that refers to Shapi as an ancient genus.
 The article mentions ‘Shapi’ or east Himalayan tahr (Hemitragus jemlahicus schaeferi) is a very rare animal inhabiting the alpine region and is considered sacred by the Lepchas.
 It was sighted after a gap of 39 years in 1977 in Fimphu by divisional forest officer C Lachungpa.
-In this period Shapi was considered extinct.
+In this period, Shapi was considered extinct.

 This animal is said to have survived the last tertiary of the Pleistocene era, more than a million years ago.
 Long before the Ice Ages, different relatives of the Shapi were scattered throughout the Indian subcontinent, in the mountainous country in West Asia, and as far as west as the Alps and the foothills of the Pyrenees.
 With the formation of the Himalayas and the Alps, the climate changed and the continuous habitat of the genus was broken up.
 As a result, all the European relatives of the Shapi died out, save a lone representative in the West Asian highlands and two other species in India - the western Himalayan tahr and the Nilgiri tahr”.

-Christopher Hale in his book Himmler’s Crusade: The Nazi Expedition to Find the Origins of the Aryan Race published in 2003 gives an account of Ernst Schäfer’s fascination to hunt a Shapi.
-Hale writes it was Timothy, a young Christian Tibetan who first told Schäfer about the secretive goat-like creature.
+Christopher Hale, in his book Himmler’s Crusade: The Nazi Expedition to Find the Origins of the Aryan Race, published in 2003, gives an account of Ernst Schäfer’s fascination with hunting a Shapi.
+Hale writes it was Timothy, a young Christian Tibetan, who first told Schäfer about the secretive goat-like creature.
 Schäfer was informed that this black mountain ghost was a sacred animal for the Lepchas, a god that no one must ham or even speak about.

 Schäfer had become crazy about this animal; he would dream of hunting this animal.
 Timothy showed him an ancient hide from a Shapi that was killed a long time back, whose odour suggested it to be related to Tahr, another goat-like creature of the mountains.
 Schäfer wanted the hunting of Shapi to be his heroic story.
 He split the expedition; it was decided he and Geer, his most loyal colleague, would hunt the Shapi.
 Others would stay back at the camp.

-On reaching the top of the plateau Schäfer spotted tracks and the hair of Shapi that made him very excited.
-Soon afterwards he caught sight of his first Shapi, he took six shots at the horny black goat but he missed.
-The weather started retreating and the team left for a nearby cave still known to local villagers as German Cave.
+On reaching the top of the plateau, Schäfer spotted tracks and Shapi's hair, which made him very excited.
+Soon afterward, he caught sight of his first Shapi, he took six shots at the horny black goat, but he missed.
+The weather started retreating, and the team left for a nearby cave, which was still known to local villagers as German Cave.

 Schäfer and Geer returned victorious to the camp.
-German scientific pride had been satisfied and the animal was named Hemitragus jemlahicus schaeferi when its stuffed animal was studied at Berlin Natural Museum a year later.
+German scientific pride had been satisfied, and the animal was named Hemitragus jemlahicus schaefer when its stuffed animal was studied at Berlin Natural Museum a year later.

 No comments: